 Potential in Asia

-Outside Europe, Taiwan is attracting global attention for its lofty potential in offshore wind power generation, not only because of its sea-locked topography but also thanks to the Taiwanese government’s commitment to renewable energy.
-Japan, a similarly sea-locked country, can also be a market for offshore wind power in the future.
-Although there are obstacles to be overcome, such as frequent typhoons and less extensive shallows than in the North Sea, Sumitomo Corporation believes that it will be able to apply the expertise acquired through the European projects to initiatives in Japan and the rest of Asia in the near future.
+In Asia, Japan, Vietnam and other countries are whose who draw much attention, not only because of its abundant wind resources over spacious oceans but also thanks to the government's commitment to renewable energy.
+Although there are obstacles to be overcome, such as frequent typhoons and less extensive shallows than in the North Sea, Sumitomo Corporation believes that it will be able to apply the expertise acquired through the European projects to initiatives in Japan and the rest of Asia and Oceania in the near future.

 Establishment of the Fund to Expand the Renewable Energy Business